 When other daughters were dancing on their daddy’s feet, Amanda Sarmiento was brushing up on History Channel documentaries with her own father, a tradition that sparked her interest not only in history, but also political science.
 Growing up in Laredo, Texas, Sarmiento lived in a household that highly prioritizes education.
 The

 In the right hands, a law degree can be a powerful tool – and Amanda I. Sarmiento of Texas A&M School of Law has all the makings of a true change agent.
-BARBRI Law Preview and the ABA are proud to award this next great legal mind a
+BARBRI Law Preview and the ABA are proud to award

 With the another round of MPRE exams coming up, I thought I'd share some thoughts about the exam.
 First, some perspective on the MPRE.
 I almost used "help you ace the MPRE" in the title.
 Then I remembered, it's a pass/fail exam.
 One might consider anything above and beyond a passing score